Female Reproductive System To Label

 • Vagina: A muscular tube connecting the external genitalia to the cervix.
 It serves as the pathway for menstrual flow, sexual intercourse, and childbirth.
 The vaginal walls are highly elastic and can expand considerably during childbirth.

 • Cervix: The lower, narrow part of the uterus that opens into the vagina.
-It plays a crucial role in protecting the uterus from infection and facilitating the passage of sperm and menstrual flow.
+It matters a lot in protecting the uterus from infection and facilitating the passage of sperm and menstrual flow.
 The cervix produces mucus that changes consistency throughout the menstrual cycle, influencing sperm movement.

 • Uterus (Womb): A pear-shaped muscular organ where a fertilized egg implants and develops into a fetus.
 The uterine wall is composed of three layers: the endometrium (inner lining), myometrium (muscular middle layer), and perimetrium (outer serous layer).
 The endometrium thickens in preparation for implantation and sheds during menstruation if fertilization doesn't occur.